zioan/pp4_GreenLocalVeggies/README.md

 - Font Awesome - Icon toolkit for web development;
 - dj-database-url 2.2.0 - Utility to help configure Django application database from the DATABASE_URL environment variable;
 - psycopg2-binary 2.9.9 - PostgreSQL adapter for Python.

+## Version Control

+Throughout the development process, I used Git for version control, with Visual Studio Code as my primary development environment (MacOS 14.6.1).
+This setup allowed me to manage my code efficiently.
+Here's an overview of my workflow:

+1. **Development in VS Code**:
+   I used VS Code as my main IDE for writing and editing Django code.
+The integrated terminal allowed me to run Django commands and manage my virtual environment easily.

+2. **Leveraging VS Code's Source Control**:
+   VS Code's Source Control panel was instrumental in managing changes across my complex Django project structure.
+After making significant changes involving multiple apps, views, and URL configurations, I used the Source Control panel to review all modifications in one place.
+This comprehensive view helped me logically group changes into meaningful commits, ensuring that each commit represented a coherent unit of work despite the intricate relationships in Django.

+3. **Commit Strategy**:
+   Given Django's interconnected nature, I often made changes across multiple files (e.g., models, views, templates, and URLs) for a single feature.
+VS Code's diff viewer allowed me to carefully review these changes, helping me create commits that encapsulated related modifications across different parts of the project.
+I aimed to create descriptive commit messages that explained the purpose of each set of changes, making it easier to understand the project's evolution and helping maintainability.

+4. **Key Git Commands**:
+   I frequently used the following Git commands:
+   - `git add <file>` or `git add .`: To stage specific files or all changes.
+   - `git commit -m "descriptive message"`: To create a commit with a meaningful message.
+   - `git push`: To push changes to my remote repository.

+5. **Syncing with Remote**:
+   I regularly used `git pull` to keep my local repository up-to-date with the remote, especially after making changes in the project's GitHub repository (Kanban board) or Issues.
+This practice helped me avoid conflicts and stay aligned with the latest changes.

+By leveraging VS Code's Git integration and following these practices, I maintained a clean and understandable version history throughout my project's development, even as I worked with Django's complex structure and interconnected components.

+## Deployment

+I deployed this Django application on Heroku, taking advantage of its integration with GitHub.
+Here's a step-by-step overview of my deployment process:

+1. **Heroku App Creation**:
+   I logged into my Heroku dashboard and clicked "New" > "Create new app".
+I chose a unique app name and selected the appropriate region.

+2. **GitHub Integration**:
+   In the app's "Deploy" tab, I selected GitHub as the deployment method.
+I connected to my GitHub account and selected the repository containing my Django app.

+3. **Environment Configuration**:
+   In the "Settings" tab, I clicked on "Reveal Config Vars" and added the necessary environment variables:

+- `SECRET_KEY`: My Django secret key
+- `DATABASE_URL`: The URL provided by Code Institute for the database
+- `CLOUDINARY_URL`: The URL provided by Cloudinary for image storage
+- `STRIPE_PUBLISHABLE_KEY`: My Stripe publishable key
+- `STRIPE_SECRET_KEY`: My Stripe secret key

+4. **Database Configuration**:
+   Since my database is provided by Code Institute, I ensured the `DATABASE_URL` in Config Vars was correctly set to the provided database URL.
+In my Django settings, I made sure to use this environment variable to configure the database connection.

+5. **Buildpack Configuration**:
+   Still in the "Settings" tab, I scrolled to the "Buildpacks" section, clicked "Add buildpack", and selected "heroku/python".

+6. **Deployment Configuration**:
+   In the "Deploy" tab, under "Deployment method", I confirmed that GitHub was selected.
+In the "App connected to GitHub" section, I ensured my repository was selected.

+7. **Manual Deploy**:
+   I scrolled to the "Manual deploy" section, chose the `main` branch, and clicked "Deploy Branch".

+8. **Verify Deployment**:
+   Once the deployment was complete, I clicked "View" to open my app and verify it was working correctly.

+## Forking and Local Setup

+If you'd like to fork this repository and run it locally, follow these steps:

+1. **Fork the Repository**:
+   - Navigate to the GitHub repository: [Green Local Veggies repository](https://github.com/zioan/pp4_GreenLocalVeggies)
+   - In the top-right corner of the page, click the "Fork" button.
+   - This will create a copy of the repository in your GitHub account.

+2. **Clone Your Fork**:
+   - On your forked repository page, click the "Code" button and copy the URL.
+   - Open your terminal and run:
+     ```
+     git clone [URL you just copied]
+     ```
+   - This creates a local copy of the repository on your machine.

+3. **Set Up Virtual Environment**:
+   - Navigate into the project directory:
+     ```
+     cd [project directory name]
+     ```
+   - Create a virtual environment:
+     ```
+     python -m venv venv
+     ```
+   - Activate the virtual environment:
+     - On Windows: `venv\Scripts\activate`
+     - On macOS and Linux: `source venv/bin/activate`

+4. **Install Dependencies**:
+   - With your virtual environment activated, install the required packages:
+     ```
+     pip install -r requirements.txt
+     ```

+5. **Set Up Environment Variables**:
+   - Create a `env.py` file in the root directory of the project.
+   - Add the following variables (replace with your actual values):
+     ```
+     SECRET_KEY=your_secret_key
+     DATABASE_URL=your_database_url
+     CLOUDINARY_URL=your_cloudinary_url
+     STRIPE_PUBLISHABLE_KEY=your_stripe_publishable_key
+     STRIPE_SECRET_KEY=your_stripe_secret_key
+     DEBUG=True
+     ```
+    Important Notes:
+    - Make sure to set `DEBUG=True` for local development and testing in `env.py`.
+In `settings.py`, DEBUG mode will be automatically recognized for the development environment based on the presence of the `DEBUG` variable in `env.py`.
+    - Remember to never commit the `env.py` file or any sensitive information to version control.
+If you plan to deploy your fork, make sure to set up the necessary environment variables in your deployment environment.

+6. **Apply Migrations**:
+   - Run the following commands to apply database migrations:
+     ```
+     python manage.py makemigrations
+     python manage.py migrate
+     ```

+7. **Run the Development Server**:
+   - Start the Django development server:
+     ```
+     python manage.py runserver
+     ```
+   - Open a web browser and navigate to `http://127.0.0.1:8000/` to view the application.